 Another striking fact in this landscape are the river dunes near Vressel.
 Here the river collides onto a buffer-bank of 5 meters high, which was formed in the early glacial period.

 Sint Oedenrode is situated at the edge of National landscape Het Groene Woud, an area of 35000 ha in the city triangle Eindhoven, Tilburg and ‘s-Hertogenbosch with a lot of nature, forest and heather, nice villages, historical sites and a typical, poplar landscape.
-Some wellknown nature areas in this triangle are the Campina, the Mortelen and the Loonsche and Drunense Duinen.
+Some well-known nature reserves in this triangle are the Scheeken and the Mortelen with their red deer and a little further away the Campina and the Loonsche and Drunense Duinen.

-Due to its many nature areas in the surroundings of B&B ’t Nagtegaeltje it is an ideal place for walking and cycling.
-A nice initiative is a short cycle route along toponiem benches (toponiem = old fieldname) in which one is informed by means of stories and films about the rich history of Sint-Oedenrode.
+Due to its many nature areas in our surroundings it is an ideal place for walking and cycling.
+A nice initiative is a short cycle route along toponym benches (toponym = old fieldname) in which one is informed by means of stories and films about the rich history of Sint-Oedenrode.

 Of course it is also wonderful to stay in our garden of about 5000 m2 with orchard, frog pool, vegetable garden, large ornamental garden and various ponds.
 Birds such as robin, thrush, blackbird, wren, great, heron, woodpecker, kingfisher, wagtail and Jay are regular guests.

 In short a lovely place to escape the daily stress.